josephakayesi/s3-static-site-infrastructure/README.md

-## AWS Static Website Using Amazon S3 and Terraform
+## AWS Static Website Using Amazon S3, Cloudfront and Terraform

 ### Introduction

-This Terraform project sets up a static website using Amazon S3.
+This Terraform project sets up a static website using Amazon S3 and Cloudfront.
 Follow these steps to configure and successfully run the project.

 > :warning: Remember to destroy infrastructure to avoid unexpected costs.